 - Spring semester auditions will be held in early January.

-Fall 2019 audition information
+Fall 2020 audition information

 - Pitch Memory: Each student will also be asked to sing some short tonal memory exercises ("ear tests").
-The accompanist will play a series of four to six pitches and ask you to repeat them on your own.
+The director will play a series of four to six pitches and ask you to repeat them on your own.

 It is important for you and for the ensemble that you are placed in a choir that best matches your musical ability and vocal training.
 Above all, we place importance on putting you in an ensemble where you will thrive and grow.
 It is vital that each of you get the best educational and musical experience possible.
 Placing you in a choir other than the one you auditioned for is done in consultation with you, and the directors, of course.